Rotterdam’s rising skyline has become an icon in the world of architecture and tourism; here are Rotterdam’s most intriguing architectural gems.

 Step into Rotterdam’s history at this hotel that inhabits the former head office of the Holland America Line, responsible for transporting thousands of hopeful emigrants to North America.
 Today the nostalgia is encapsulated in the décor from the cast-iron staircase to the trunks and pictures from past emigrants.

-The Hotel New York is a national heritage site in the trendy Kop van Zuid, offering stunning views from its rooftop terrace plus several restaurants and cafés for dining.
+The Hotel New York is a national heritage site in the trendy Kop van Zuid.
+It offers stunning views from its rooftop terrace as well as several restaurants and cafés for dining.

 8. The Witte Huis

 The White House was the Dutch answer to America’s innovative architecture at the time.
-This 10-story building was designed by architects Gerrit van der Schuijt, Herman van der Schuijt and Willem Molenbroek, influenced by New York’s Art Nouveau style but retaining a traditional touch by using stone instead of steel as the main building material.
-Completed in 1898, at around 45m high it was an unprecedented height in Europe and considered as Europe’s first high-rise office building.
+This 10-story building was designed by architects Gerrit van der Schuijt, Herman van der Schuijt and Willem Molenbroek.
+They were influenced by the Art Nouveau style but retaining a traditional touch by using stone instead of steel as the main building material.
+Completed in 1898, at around 45m high it was an unprecedented height in Europe and Europe’s first high-rise office.

 It was also one of the few buildings to remain intact during war-time air bombing.
 On the ground floor, visitors can pop in for a coffee at the Grand Café Het Witte Huis.